 - We will support new and existing researchers, academics and the NHS research community to communicate the impact of their work and involve the public in their research.
-This will include raising the profile of their research on Health and Care Research Wales communication channels, providing a bespoke media training programme, and developing our Ambassador programme for senior research leaders so they can be more effective brand Ambassadors for Health and Care Research Wales. - We will provide opportunities for more communities and under-represented groups across Wales to engage with research, including helping to design and take part in research studies.
+This will include raising the profile of their research on Health and Care Research Wales communication channels, providing a bespoke media training programme, and developing our Ambassador programme for senior research leaders so they can be more effective brand ambassadors for Health and Care Research Wales - We will provide opportunities for more communities and under-represented groups across Wales to engage with research, including helping to design and take part in research studies.
 This will involve promoting public involvement opportunities, providing training, and facilitating outreach work with community influencers.
-We will also build on the first phase of our public engagement campaign 'Where would we be without research?' to bring researchers, the wider NHS and the public together.
+We will also build on the first phase of our public engagement campaign 'Where would we be without research?' to bring researchers, the wider NHS and the public together which is part of our 3 year public engagement strategy